mcneel/developer.rhino3d.com/_guide_topics/rhinomobile/what_is_rhinomobile.md

 **Wait, is this all of RhinoCommon?**

-No. RhinoMobile uses a subset of RhinoCommon, the limits of which are defined by the symbol: MOBILE_BUILD.
+No. RhinoMobile uses a subset of RhinoCommon (rhino3dmio), the limits of which are defined by the symbol: MOBILE_BUILD.
 There's a lot there: Rhino.DocObjects, Rhino.Geometry, Rhino.FileIO...pretty much everything you'd need to read, write, and draw Rhino 3dm.

 **So I probably can't perform Meshing or run a Make2D command?**